Performance¶

 Pause¶

 Click Pause to freeze the graph.
 Useful for inspecting a specific spike.
 Click again to resume.
+The graph also auto-pauses while you drag to pan.

 Tips¶